-We are seeking a skilled Security Engineer to design, implement, and maintain secure authentication mechanisms for a new customer-facing portal.
+We are seeking a skilled Security Engineer to design, and deliver detailed security requirements for secure authentication and web application security control mechanisms for a new customer-facing portal.
 This role will be critical in ensuring that customer data is protected while enabling a seamless and secure user experience for accessing, downloading, and amending policy documents.

 The successful candidate will work closely with engineering, product, and business stakeholders to embed security best practices across the platform, particularly focusing on identity and access management.